-Bitcoin addresses are made up of three parts.
-A version number (1 byte), a public key hash (20 bytes), and a checksum (4 bytes).
+Bitcoin addresses are made up of the following three parts: A version number (1 byte), a public key hash (20 bytes), and a checksum (4 bytes).
 The ‘1’ at the beginning of the example addresses represent the version number.
 They are typically 34 characters long, however they can be shorter if the public key from which they are derived begins with a series of zeros.

-Bitcoin transactions are a process of cryptographically signed records that transfer ownership of a transaction from one wallet (or Bitcoin address) to another.
-Each digital transactions has requisite inputs in order for the desired output to be ensured; in the case of a Bitcoin transaction, the desired output is new UTXOs for Bob
+Bitcoin transactions are a process of cryptographically signed records.
+Ownership is transferred by sending these transactions from one wallet (or Bitcoin address) to another.
+Each digital transactions has requisite inputs, in turn, the desired output is ensured.
+In the case of a Bitcoin transaction, the desired output is new UTXOs for Bob

 To participate in transactions the users must each have an address and two kinds of keys: public keys and private keys.
-Each key is made up of a string of alphanumeric characters.
+Alphanumeric characters make up each key.
 Only the owner of the private key has this information.
 But Alice shares her public key is with Bob, and both addresses are publicly available.

 Public Keys are available for all to see, they are all available on the public ledger.
-The public ledger shows the account balance of an address, as well as the history of all of its transactions.
-This information is shared publicly so that others can see your transactions as well as send and receive Bitcoin transactions.
+The public ledger shows an address’ account balance, as well as the history of all of its transactions and the information, is shared publicly.
+This allows others to see a record of all transactions from said address.
+More importantly, an address is required to send and receive Bitcoin transactions.

 When making a transaction, Alice and Bob share their public keys, but they never share their private keys.
-A private key, also known as a digital ID and is necessary in order for a script to be valid and for the transactions to be completed to the parameters of the initial message.
-The private keys are secured by the cryptographic hash function, and the miners must solve the computation to ensure that the private keys match the details of the transaction.
+A private key, also known as a digital ID, is necessary for a script to be valid.
+It is also necessary that the transactions are completed within the parameters of the initial message.
+As mentioned, private keys are cryptographically secured hash functions.
+The miners must, therefore, solve the computation to ensure that the private keys match the details of the transaction.